nster98/IntroToCompSystems26/Proj1_IPC/problem2/README.md

 To run any question, please follow the instructions below.

+To send the output to an output text file, please add ```> output.txt``` to the command that runs the program.
+This will redirect the standard output from the program into a text file of the given name.

 ### Part 1:
 After generating a list of size n, to run the single-process search: